actapia/uky-ngs-workshop-user-install/README.md

-# Essentials of Next Generation Sequencing Setup/Installation Scripts
+# Essentials Bioinformatics Workshop Setup/Installation Scripts

-The scripts in this repository may be used to install the software and the files ("materials") used in the UKY/INBRE Essentials of Next Generation Sequencing Workshop.
+The scripts in this repository may be used to install the software and the files ("materials") used in the UKY/INBRE Essential Bioinformatics Workshop.

 We provide two options for installing the workshop software and materials&mdash;see the section below for advice on which option will work best